smithmicro/android-build/README.md

 Dockerized Android Build image.
 Optional versions with the NDK installed.

 ## Architecture
 These Android build images are dereived from the official [gradle](https://hub.docker.com/_/gradle) image.
 We also use the `gradle:5.6-jdk8` image which includes JDK 8.
-We can move to `gradle:6.2-jdk8` when needed.

 The main software that is added to the non-NDK versions:
 * Android SDK Tools - provides the `sdkmanager` command line tool